The Sandbaggers: Production and story style

 The plots are complex, multi-layered, and unpredictable: regular characters are killed off abruptly, and surprise twists abound.
-Episodes consist of a series of conversations, but the dialogue is intelligent and frequently witty.
-In a typical episode, Burnside moves from office to office speaking (and arguing) with his colleagues across Whitehall and in the intelligence community.
-These are interspersed with scenes of the Sandbaggers operating in the field, or of the "Ops Room", where missions are coordinated and controlled.
+In a typical episode, Burnside moves from office to office speaking and arguing with his colleagues across Whitehall and in the intelligence community.
+These are interspersed with scenes of the Sandbaggers operating in the field, as well as the "Ops Room", where missions are coordinated and controlled.